giuppep/giuppep.github.io/academic.md

 ## talks
 </div>
 <div class="collapsed" markdown="1">
-* *On the initial value problem in Lovelock and Horndeski theories of gravity*,HECAP Seminar, ICTP Trieste, 2018
+* [*On the initial value problem in Lovelock and Horndeski theories of gravity*](/files/ICTP_seminar.pdf), HECAP Seminar, ICTP Trieste, 2018
 * *On the well-posedness of Lovelock and Horndeski theories of gravity*, DAMTP GR Seminar, University of Cambridge, 2017
 * *Causality and hyperbolicity in Lovelock gravity*, Gravitational Physics Seminar, University of Cardiff, 2016
 * *Causality in Lovelock theories of gravity*, DPMMS Junior Geometry Seminar, University of Cambridge, 2016